msvbhat/kube-monkey/README.md

 1. `NAMESPACE_WHITELIST` - This is a space seperated list of Namespaces that should be whitelisted from killing pods.
 That means the pods running in these namespaces will not be considered for deleting.
-And the namespace kube-system is always whitelisted.
+And the namespace kube-system is always whitelisted even if not specified in the list.

-2. `DELETE_PERCENTAGE` - This is the percentage of pods that should be deleted.
+1. `DELETE_PERCENTAGE` - This is the percentage of pods that should be deleted.
 To not delete any pod, specify 0 and to delete all pods specify 100.
 But note that this percentage is applied to the pods that are eligible for deletion i.e. this percentage is applied to the pods that are not running in whitelisted namespaces.

-3. `KM_SCHEDULE` - This is the schedule for kube monkey to delete pods.
+1. `KM_SCHEDULE` - This is the schedule for kube monkey to delete pods.
 This follows the cron syntax.
 To understand more about the cron syntax that is allowed, please check [docs](https://godoc.org/github.com/robfig/cron#hdr-CRON_Expression_Format)